dibyendumajumdar/nanojit/README.md

 cmake -G "Visual Studio 15 2017 Win64" -DCMAKE_BUILD_TYPE=Debug ..
 ```

-Building the project will result in a standalone nanojit library and the executable lirasm which can be used to assemble and run standalone
+Building the project will result in a standalone nanojit and naojitextra libraries, and the executable lirasm which can be used to assemble and run standalone code snippets as described above.
-code snippets.

 ## Documentation
 A secondary goal of this project is to create some documentation of the standalone library, and document how it can be used.